cen-ai/program-y/README.md

 Cen is a bot within the program-y framework that has been built to allow realtime interception of answers from the bot framework by 'Minders'.
 Modifications to the Cen AIML2 codebase will propograte to the Cen demo systems.

 Version: 0.9 <br/>
-Authors: James Tagg & Ed Guy <br/>
+Editors: James Tagg & Ed Guy <br/>
 Date: 21st August 2018 <br/>

 Users please test via the Telegram test Cenbot in the BIT Community or Cenbot raw channel